-Did you know that you could get paid to play on Pinterest?
+Did you know that you could money money on Pinterest?
 Yes, that’s right!
 As a Pinterest Virtual Assistant, you can make extra money by creating and sharing pins for your clients.
 Becomeing a Pinterest VA is a legit work from home job.

-As a Pinterest VA, you’ll be designing pins that will help drive traffic to your client’s website or blog.
-This means you’ll be writing good pin descriptions that will help these pins rank well in Pinterest’s search results.
+As a Pinterest virtual assistant, you’ll be designing pins that will help drive traffic to your client’s website or blog.
+This means you’ll be writing pin descriptions that will help these pins rank well in Pinterest’s search results.
 You’ll become a Pinterest manager and help boost your client’s growth.

-One of the best parts about making money as a Pinterest VA is that you can set your own hours and work from anywhere that has an internet connection.
+One of the best parts about making money as a Pinterest virutal assistant is that you can set your own hours and work from anywhere that has an internet connection.
 All you need is your computer or laptop to get started.

-Does becoming a Pinterest VA sound like a good fit for you?
+Does becoming a Pinterest virutal assistant sound like a good fit for you?

-Today I’m sharing some helpful tips to help you get started in making money as a Pinterest Virtual Assistant!
+Today I’m sharing how to become a Pinterest expert and get started as a Pinterest virtual assistant.

 - 10 flexible jobs for stay-at-home moms that pay well